fbpx

 Brass

 Marine brass, or naval brass as it is commonly referred to, comes in a variety of alloys.
-Alloys C46200 and C46400 have additions of zinc and tin which allow the brass alloy to resist corrosion in wet or even underwater applications.
-Alloys C48200 and C48500 are similar except that they have a larger amount of lead in their chemical composition.
+Alloys C46200 and C46400 add zinc and tin, allowing the brass alloy to resist corrosion in wet or even underwater applications.
+Alloys C48200 and C48500 are similar, except they have more lead in their chemical composition.

 Applications: pipes, marine fittings, marine fasteners, and pumps